pablo-meier/Pablog/posts/2016-07-12-business-i-might-build.md

 <!-- more -->

-## Motivation — Why do you, Pablo, want to found a company?
+<h2 id="motivation-why-do-you-pablo-want-to-found-a-company">Motivation — Why do you, Pablo, want to found a company?</h2>

 Let's be clear on a few things: I don't consider myself particularly entrepreneurial.
 I've met many people who get _fired up_ at the thought of